tjtanjin/react-chatbotify-docs/docs/api/bot_options.md

 ### Audio

 Properties here handle the playing of audio for messages sent by the bot.
 When toggled on, messages sent by the bot will be read out.
+Note that audio is not supported for messages sent in [real-time stream](/docs/examples/real_time_stream).

 | Name                       | Type                            | Default                                     | Description                                                                                                                    |
 | -------------------------- | ------------------------------- | ------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |